 - Data Flow Diagram.
 Like flowcharts but focus on the flow of data through a system.

 - Swimlane Diagrams.
 Swimlane maps, also called cross-functional maps, show who does what.
 Activities are separated into lanes based on who is responsible for each task.
-These diagrams are useful for management purposes.
+These diagrams are useful for management purposes and workflow automation.

 - Value Stream Mapping.
 These maps show the steps required to deliver a product or service to end users.
 Value stream mapping is useful for things like identifying waste and planning future projects.